fission/docs.fission.io/docs/content/languages/go.md

 So what's the reasonable resource setting for a function?
 It really depends on what type of your function is.

-Here's a tip, use `kubectl top` to get actual resource consumption when doing benchmarking.
-Then you will know what's the best setting for a Golang function.
+Here's a tip, use `kubectl top` to get actual resource consumption of pod when doing benchmarking.
+Then you will know what's the best setting for a Go function.

 ```bash
 $ kubectl -n fission-function top pod -l functionName=g1